Everyone's Hero: Syndication

 In the United States, FX aired Everyone's Hero on July 12, 2009.
 Telemundo aired the film in the US on October 4, 2009.
 In Latin America, Cartoon Network Latino aired the film on November 23, 2011.
 In Asia, Disney Channel premiered the film on May 29, 2012.
 In the United States, FXM aired the film on June 16, 2012.
 It also aired on Disney XD in the United States on April 8, 2013, and on March 30, 2014.
 It also aired on Cartoon Network in the United States on November 5, 2016.

 On its launch in May 2020, the movie was available to stream on HBO Max as part of a longtime distribution deal that the HBO network had made with Fox; the deal was still enacted after the acquisition of 21st Century Fox by Disney, which had its own streaming service, Disney+.
 However, on May 7, 2021, the film moved from HBO Max to Disney+, although it was removed from the latter service in September 2021 in the United States.

 Soundtrack

+John Debney composed the film's score.

 The soundtrack, released on the Columbia Records and Sony Music Soundtrax labels, features tracks by the star of the film Raven-Symoné, Grammy-winners Wyclef Jean, Brooks & Dunn, Mary Chapin Carpenter and various other artists.